The 1772 Foundation’s Historic Real Estate Finance Training Program

-Twenty scholarships will be available per session for tuition and partial travel expenses.
+Scholarships will be available per session for tuition and partial travel expenses.
 Priority for scholarships goes towards Main Street Managers and Staff, Students in historic preservation or related fields, Revolving fund managers and Forum members.
-If you are not selected as a scholarship recipient you will have the option to register as an attendee in early April via a seperate registration form.
+If you are not selected as a scholarship recipient you will have the option to register as an attendee via a seperate registration form.

 Scholarship receipients will be expected to submit a $100 deposit within a week of acceptance to secure scholarship spot (they will receive this $100 at the completion of the course, along with their $250 travel stipend.)

 - $ 1,250 fee for Preservation Leadership Forum members